dchvz/ReactBookShelf/README.md

 ```
 * Gets books that have assigned shelfs from the Udacity's Backend Server

-### `Shelf.js`

-It is the component that displays books with assigned shelfs to them, to do so it receives props from its parent `App.js`

-*  handleShelfUpdate: `<Function>` function that updates the shelf of a selected book on the App.js state
-*  books: `<Array>` books with assigned shelfs

-### `ShelfRow.js`

-It is the component that displays the book on a specific shelf, to do so it receives the following props

-*  handleShelfUpdate: `<Function>` function that updates the shelf of a selected book on the App.js state
-*  books: `<Array>` Books of an specific category
-*  shelfName: `<String>` The name of the current book shelf

-### `ShelfChanger.js`

-It is the component that changes the shelf of the selected book

-*  handleShelfUpdate: `<Function>` function that updates the shelf of a selected book on the App.js state
-*  bookId: `<String>` The id of the book that is gonna get its shelf changed
-*  shelfName: `<String>` The current shelf that the book is actually on

 ### `SearchPage.js`

 It is the component that looks for books that match a specific query and then is able to change its shelf